Carbamazepine Oral SuspensionPronunciation

 Signs and Symptoms

-The first signs and symptoms appear after 1 to 3 hours.
+The first signs and symptoms appear after 1 - 3 hours.
 Neuromuscular disturbances are the most prominent.
-Cardiovascular disorders are generally milder, and severe cardiac complications occur only when very high doses (greater than 60 g) have been ingested.
+Cardiovascular disorders are generally milder, and severe cardiac complications occur only when very high doses (>60 g) have been ingested.

 Respiration: Irregular breathing, respiratory depression.